coatsnmore/keeping-your-intelligence-local/README.md

 ## Test out Open Web UI
 1. Open the Open Web UI application in your browser at [`http://localhost:3000`](http://localhost:3000)
 1. Sign up an account.
-This stay local.
+This stays local, but use credentials you don't care about.
 Use `admin@admin.com/admin`

-## Reasoning Test
+## Commmon Reasoning Test

 "Please add a pair of parentheses to the incorrect equation: 1 + 2 * 3 + 4 * 5 + 6 * 7 + 8 * 9 = 479, to make the equation true."